Abheeshta-P/Webfolio/README.md

-<h1 align="center"> Portfolio Simple</h1>
+<h1 align="center"> Webfolio</h1>

-This is a simple web page that showcases my portfolio using HTML and CSS.
-It does not have any back-end or interactivity, but it shows how the portfolio interface looks like on different devices and screen sizes.
+This is a simple web page that showcases my Resume and Bio data using HTML and CSS.

 ## Features